dboutote/Easy-Banner-Widget/readme.txt

 = Where can I find documentation? =

-The plugin's official page: http://darrinb.com/plugins/easy-banner-widget
+The plugin's official page: http://darrinb.com/plugins/easy-banners-widget

 = Can I contribute? =

 Of course!
 Have an idea for a feature?
 Reach out on the plugin's official page.
 Want to dive into  the code?
 Jump right in!
 Feel free to submit pull requests for new ideas & enhancements!

-Check out the project's GitHub page: https://github.com/dboutote/Easy-Banner-Widget
+Check out the project's GitHub page: https://github.com/dboutote/Easy-Banners-Widget

 == Screenshots ==

 1. Straight-forward widget options.
-2. Example banner with default styling.
+2. Example banners with default styling.
-3. Example banner with custom styling.
+3. Example banners with custom styling.

 == Changelog ==